Hierarchical Navigation

 Hierarchy Facet

 The next step is to create a new facet of type “Nested” and point it to your new field.
-You can do this by logging into your HawkSearch account and navigating to Workb600ench -> Data Management -> Facets and copying the facet for “category.”
-In this case you will want to change the setting for type “Nested Category”
+Similar to how we duplicated the category field in the first step, we can duplicate the existing Category facet by logging into your HawkSearch account and navigating to Workbench -> Data Management -> Facets.
+From here, find your exsisting Category facet, and select the same icon as used in the first step to duplicate the facet.

 Create a new Index